Spacial/awesome-csirt/README.md

   - [BIND9 Configuration Guide](https://www.malwarepatrol.net/bind9-configuration-guide/)
   - [Thwarting and detecting malware with RPZ and OSSEC](https://www.redpill-linpro.com/sysadvent/2015/12/15/rpz-malware-detection.html)
   - [The Importance of DNS Logging in Enterprise Security](https://nxlog.co/whitepapers/dns-logging)
+- [DNSObserver](https://github.com/allyomalley/dnsobserver): A handy DNS service written in Go to aid in the detection of several types of blind vulnerabilities.
+It monitors a pentester's server for out-of-band DNS interactions and sends lookup notifications via Slack.
+[Discover Blind Vulnerabilities with DNSObserver: an Out-of-Band DNS Monitor](https://www.allysonomalley.com/2020/05/22/dnsobserver/)

 ## Exfiltration